matszpk/simple-irc-server/README.md

 * tls_rustls - enable TLS connection support.
 * tls_openssl - enable TLS connection support thanks native OpenSSL library.

-A tls-openssl should be used in old machines that doesn't support SSE2 instructions.
+A tls_openssl should be used in old machines that doesn't support SSE2 instructions.
 A rustls uses 'ring' crate that need newer instruction set in X86 processors.

 To build server with full support just enter: